faisalalmail/Single-page-developer-portfolio/README.md

 I guess the main points here are:

 - I used CSS filter for the first time.
-- I wired the form to a node api which in turns sends the entries to a database and also by email.
+- I wired the form to a node api which in turn sends the entries to a database and also by email.

 ### Continued development